Tyler Haws: Personal

 Haws served as a missionary for the Church of Jesus Christ of Latter-day Saints for two years (2010–2012) in Quezon City, Philippines between his freshman and sophomore years of college.
-Haws' father is former BYU point guard Marty Haws who played for the Cougars from 1986 to 1990, and his younger brother T.J. played for BYU from 2016 to 2020.
+Haws' father is former BYU point guard Marty Haws who played for the Cougars from 1986 to 1990, and his younger brother TJ played for BYU from 2016 to 2020.